-tablespoons extra virgin olive oil
+- 2 tablespoons olive oil (extra virgin)

 - Salt to taste

 - ½ to ¾cup milk

 - Nutritional analysis per serving (6 servings)

 244 calories; 11 grams fat; 4 grams saturated fat; 0 grams trans fat; 4 grams monounsaturated fat; 0 grams polyunsaturated fat; 35 grams carbohydrates; 5 grams dietary fiber; 8 grams sugars; 3 grams protein; 17 milligrams cholesterol; 705 milligrams sodium

-The information shown is Edamam’s estimate based on available ingredients and preparation.
-It should not be considered a substitute for a professional nutritionist’s advice.
+The information shown is an estimate based on the available ingredients and suggested preparation.
+This is not a substitute for a professional nutritionist’s advice.